bmodeprogrammer/salesforce-exams/README.md

 # Exams generator

-You must instal NPM to run this project.
+You must instal NPM to run this project.<br>
-This project is made with Polymer
+This project is made with Polymer<br>
-Steps to run the project
+Steps to run the project <br>
 ```
     npm install -g polymer-cli
     npm install -g bower